psychological safety

 Good Management Saves Lives

-The Whitehall Studies and The Social Gradient of Health The relationship between seniority/status and psychological safety is strong.
-In general, we know that people holding more senior and higher status roles often feel safer speaking up in groups, and those
+The Whitehall Studies and The Social Gradient of Health The relationship between formal or positional power (seniority & status) and psychological safety is strong.
+In general, we know that people holding more senior and higher status roles often feel safer

 Read More »